clickworkorange/AVR-PWM-RTU/README.md

 24|Device ID 0-1|2 bytes| |50|Save Settings|1/0
 25|Device ID 2-3|2 bytes| | | |

-*) See the below table for the meaning of these values:
+*) See the below table for the meaning of the scaler values:

 **Value**|0|1|2|3|4|5|6|7
 -----|----|----|----|----|----|----|----|----